Q: How and when do I get my Connecticut College email address?

-A. Class of 2018: You will receive letters, emails and postcards along with other materials, and will receive an Enrollment Guide with many forms to fill out and return.
+A. Class of 2020: You will receive letters, emails and postcards along with other materials, and will receive access to an Online Enrollment Guide with many forms to fill out and return.
 The due dates are clearly stated on the forms and on a checklist in the Guide.
-The forms will also be posted online, should you need replacements.

 Q: When does Orientation begin?

 A. Class of 2020: New student Orientation begins on Arrival Day (the day all first-year students arrive), Thursday, Aug.
 25, 2016.
 Classes begin on Tuesday, August 30, 2016.

 Q: What activities are scheduled for families on Arrival Day?
 When do families depart?